 In order to understand the premise of investing, it is first important to distinguish between fundamental analysis and technical analysis.

-Fundamental analysis is when we try to understand the ‘fundamentals’ of a company, in fancy words, this is when we what to evaluate securities by measuring the intrinsic value of a company.
-This could include, looking at profits, opportunities, the current financial climate for this stock amongst other things.
+Fundamental analysis is when we try to understand the ‘fundamentals’ of a company, in fancy words, this is when we to evaluate securities by measuring the intrinsic value of a company.
+This could include, looking at profits, opportunities, and the current financial climate for this stock amongst other things.

 Technical analysis is when only the stock price and volume are the only inputs.
 Investors try to follow trends and that all known fundamentals are incorporated into the price.
 Graphs and previous patterns are used to predict what a stock might do in the future.

-Both fundamental and technical analysis have proven track records and failures, Warren Buffet might be the most well-known fundamental investor, his company looks at the fundamentals of a company and buy stocks that he feels have long term prospects.
+Both fundamental and technical analysis have proven track records and failures, Warren Buffet might be the most well-known fundamental investor, his company looks at the fundamentals of a company and buy stocks that he feels have long-term prospects.
 Technical analysis is given less exposure to the media so famous analysts in this area of investing are often less well known.

 The problem with these strategies is whilst both have proven to be popular, they take a considerable amount of skill, and often argued luck, in order to make sustainable risk-adjusted returns.

-We do not profess to have superior knowledge of the future direction of stock markets, nor will we ever recommend a get rich quick stock pick.
+We do not profess to have superior knowledge of the future direction of stock markets, nor will we ever recommend a get-rich-quick stock pick.
 We will however educate our readers on the basics of investing and low-cost strategies that can help get you started on the investing ladder.